devleaks/storyrevealerjs/README-yaml.md

 stories: [ {{story-element}}+ ]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The newspaper’s cover page is a regular, additional page.
+Here is an example of
+a 2 story newspaper.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cover: